SolonKarandanis/personalFinance/docs/decisions.md

 | Auth           | Passport.js + JWT (self-rolled) |
 | Frontend       | Angular 22                      |

+## Authorization pattern

+Two different ownership-check patterns, chosen deliberately per case rather than one-size-fits-all:

+- **User self-service routes** (`/users/:domainId/...`) use a guard (`OwnDomainIdGuard`) that compares the JWT's `domainId` claim against the URL's `:domainId`.
+This works because for these routes the URL identifier *is* the owner identifier — no DB lookup needed, just a claim comparison.
+- **Account/Category/Transaction/Budget** (once built) will instead scope every service query by `userId` directly, e.g. `findOneBy({ domainId, userId })`, rather than a separate ownership guard.
+For these, the URL identifier is the *resource's* id, not the owner's — a guard would need to load the row to check ownership, then the service loads it again to act on it.
+Scoping the query itself does the lookup and the enforcement in one step, and returns 404 (not 403) when a `domainId` belongs to another user — a 403 would confirm the resource exists, leaking information a 404 doesn't.
+Standing rule: every service method for these entities takes `userId` (from the JWT) alongside `domainId`, and always filters by both together.

 ## Backend: NestJS

 Chosen as the API framework.
 Decorator-based, dependency-injection-driven — this shaped several downstream choices below (ORM, frontend).